chris-martin/chris-martin.org/in/posts/2015-09-installing-nixos/post.md

 Note the spaces that pad the label name to
 [exactly 11 characters](http://askubuntu.com/a/103695/333663).

-Boot the NixOS live "CD".
+Boot the NixOS live “CD.”
 It contains the utilities that you’ll need to set up the disk, and of course the NixOS installer.

 Disk layout